DimitraKaitalidou/CodilitySolutions/README.md

    - PermCheck: Check whether array A is a permutation

 5. Prefix Sums
+   - CountDiv: Compute number of integers divisible by k in range [a..b]
    - GenomicRangeQuery: Find the minimal nucleotide from a range of sequence DNA
+   - MinAvgTwoSlice: Find the minimal average of any slice containing at least two elements
    - PassingCars: Count the number of passing cars on the road
-   - CountDiv: Compute number of integers divisible by k in range [a..b]

 6. Sorting
    - Distinct: Compute number of distinct values in an array